abstractmachines/abramov-redux-egghead/README.md

-# WebpackBin project: Learning Redux with Dan Abramov
+# Learning Redux with Dan Abramov
+These are my notes, paraphrasing what I've learned from watching [this video series,](https://egghead.io/lessons/javascript-redux-the-single-immutable-state-tree) along with some other CS concepts and things along the way.

 ## Start